Campus Living Residential Policies Fall 2019

 Window screens and/or windows must not be removed at any time.
 Students will be billed for screen replacements or reinstallation.
 Excessive noise coming from windows is prohibited.
 Stereo speakers, bullhorns, and other devices may not be directed out windows of university owned living units.
 Additionally, items may not be passed through the windows, regardless of intent.
 Throwing, tossing, or dropping of items from windows is prohibited.

 Leaving windows open during certain weather conditions could result in poor air quality within the individual room or unit.
 Additionally, during severe weather, such as below-freezing temperatures, leaving windows open could result in pipes freezing or other significant facilities-related concerns.
-It is expected that residents follow the directives outlined from regular and seasonal e-mail messages from the Office of Facilities Management and Campus Living and Community Development.
+It is expected that residents follow the directives outlined from regular and seasonal e-mail messages from the Office of Facilities Management and Housing and Residence Life.